nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Format: `grade INDEX assignment/INDEX grade/GRADE`

 Edits the grade of an assignment of the person (whose position must be student) at the specified `INDEX`.
 The first index refers to the index number shown in the displayed person list.
 The second index refers to the index of the assignment to be edited as shown in the assignment list of the specified student.
+Grade must follow the format [integer]/[integer]

 The indices **must be positive integers** 1, 2, 3, …​
 * The grade shown on the detail page of a student represent the overall grade that the student has achieved, calculated based on the grade and weightage of each assignment.

 Examples: